Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Benchmark/64.1s_15K.png" alt="DragonTransparentBenchmark" width="700" height="700" />
 </p>

 Accumulating 15.000 samples per pixel on a 1000x1000 image (so 15,000,000,000 samples) takes around **64.1s**.
 But if you zoom into the image you'll see a lot of weird artifacts, that's because the denoiser couldn't handle all of the noise that was produced by this scene.
-Here, unlike the Dragon scene we actually need to take more than 15K samples to decrease the noise to the denoisable level.
+Here, unlike the Dragon scene, we actually need to take more than 15K samples to decrease the noise to a denoisable level.
 That's mainly because it's a closed room with small lights so it produces way more variance.
 For the image in the gallery I believe that I took 500K or 700K samples, I don't remember honestly.

 It is the most complex scene of all, it has the most vertex data, it's practically a closed room, it has textures, small lights etc. And because of all that plus the fact that we have a LOT of absorption going on, it's here that Russian Roulette shines the most.
 Rendering this scene without a Russian Roulette takes **87.5** minutes!
 It's over an hour to get barely 15K samples!
 So we get a **8,190%** performance boost just by adding in 4 lines of code to use the roulette.

+# Limitations And Possible Future Improvements

+## Editor
+Currently the editor is quite limited, as an example, it doesn't allow for moving loaded meshes.
+That's because moving anything would require rebuilding the entire acceleration structure.
+Which isn't that hard to do but still, some effort is needed.
+And because I've never needed this feature and focused on different things it's just absent.
+You also can't load more than one mesh for pretty much the same reasons.

+There are no scenes.
+What I mean by that is that you can't save settings for your renders (like camera position, materials etc.).
+That's because of the fact that I would have to make my custom scene format, parse it, serialize it, save it, deserialize it, and load everything back.
+It's a lot of work and same as before, I haven't really needed this feature and decided to focus on different aspects of the project.

+This project is not using distributions also known as PDFs (Probability Distribution Functions).
+So you're only able to sample ray direction alongside color.
+But you can't evaluate some arbitrary ray direction like you'd normally want to for certain techniques like Importance Sampling.

+The light transport algorithm is done using naive approach (sampling the BSDF).
+So as I mentioned before, it produces way more noise than something like MIS or bidirectional path tracing.